-When we eat, most of us like to sit still.
-But some restaurants spin you while you eat!
-The Space Needle in Seattle has a restaurant 500 feet off the ground (about as tall as a stack of 15-20 houses).
-It makes 1 full turn every 47 minutes.
-Meanwhile, the CN Tower in Toronto, Canada has the 360 Restaurant, spinning a dizzying 1,151 feet above the ground once every 72 minutes.
-The biggest turning restaurant of all is Bellini in Mexico City, which takes 1 hour 45 minutes to turn — giving you even more time to munch.
+We’re supposed to sit still while we eat, but some restaurants spin!
+The Space Needle in Seattle has a restaurant that makes 1 full turn every 47 minutes.
+The 360 Restaurant in Toronto spins a dizzying 1,151 feet above the ground once every 72 minutes.
+The biggest turning restaurant of all is Bellini in Mexico City, which takes 1 hour 45 minutes to spin once — giving you more time to munch.

 Wee ones: Find something in your room that turns on its own.
 Does it turn quickly or slowly?
 If you can make it turn, which way do you spin it?